scottwesley31/Module-1-Challenge/README.md

 # Kickstarting with Excel

 ## Overview of Project
 A playwright named Louise requested an analysis of a dataset detailing information for a variety of productions.
 This request followed her fundraising campaign for her play *Fever*.
-She specifically wants to know the outcomes of previous campaigns and how this related to their launch dates and fundraising goals.
+She specifically wants to know the outcomes of theater productions of previous campaigns and how this related to their launch dates and fundraising goals.

 ### Purpose
 To determine trends in the Kickstarter dataset between fundraising goal vs launch date as well as fundraising goal vs outcomes.